facebook/create-react-app/docusaurus/docs/integrating-with-an-api-backend.md

 ---
 id: integrating-with-an-api-backend
-title: Integrating With An API Backend
+title: Integrating with an API Backend
-sidebar_label: Integrating With An API
+sidebar_label: Integrating with an API
 ---

 These tutorials will help you to integrate your app with an API backend running on another port,